srcmake/cpp-stl-algorithms/README.md

 std::vector<int> v2(2);

 std::vector<int>::iterator it = std::copy_n(v1.begin(), 2, v2.begin());
-// Points to the element after 2 in v2.

 // v2 is { 1 2 }
+// "it" points to the element after 2 in v2.
 ```

 ---